 Provides additional support as needed for GSAS events, programs, and meetings held throughout the year for Office of Student Affairs and the Office of the Dean; (such as faculty committee meetings, events for students, Orientation and Convocation);

 Event support preparation includes, but is not limited to: outreach and confirmation of participants and guests; signage and printed materials; registrations; collecting materials (digital slides, handouts, bios); organizing materials for committees (applications, rank lists); also assigned day-of duties.

 Other tasks as assigned (5%)

-High School diploma or its equivalent required.
-Minimum of three years' related experience required.
+High School diploma or its equivalent required, some college strongly preferred.
+Minimum of three years' related experience required;

 Note: Interested individuals must supply a resume and cover letter to be considered an applicant.

 Columbia University is committed to the hiring of qualified local residents.